 In Figure A1, we show the evolution of the relative 1H signal integral vs μ w frequency and power.
-From this plot, we have chosen 198.08 GHz as an optimized frequency and 50% of available μ w power for CP based 13C polarization.
-We also investigated the effect of the μ w modulation bandwidth for efficient μ w excitation by observing the 1H signal

-390 integral at different modulation bandwidths and frequencies.
-The optimum values (a triangular frequency modulation with at bandwidth ($\Delta f{\mu w}$) of \pm 5 MHz and frequency of 10 kHz is used) remained unchanged from our previously reported studies.
+From this plot, we have chosen 198.08 GHz as an optimized frequency which corresponds to the negative DNP polarization and 50% of available μ w power for CP based 13C polarization.
+We also investigated the effect of the μ w modulation bandwidth for efficient μ w excitation by observing the 1H signal integral at different modulation bandwidths and frequencies.
+The optimum values (a triangular frequency modulation with at bandwidth ($\Delta f{\mu w}$) of ± 5 MHz and frequency of 10 kHz is used) remained unchanged from our previously reported studies.